 Schedule, Rights and Payment

-Issue 002 will be released October 2017 as an e-book with a limited print run.
+Issue #3 will be released January 31, 2017 as an e-book, audiobook and print magazine.
 Most accepted stories will also be published on our website.
 For accepted stories, we’re asking for first world English print and electronic publishing rights for six months and non-exclusive rights thereafter.

 Authors will receive their first payment within 3 months of their issue’s release date, and an annual residuals check.
 Contributors will also receive a free digital copy of the issue.